Working with monitors

 - Select Monitors from the Integrity Monitor menu.

 - On the Monitors page, click Create a New Monitor.

-- Select the Operating System.
+- In the Targeting section, select the Operating System.

-You can set the Maximum Endpoint Database Size.
+Set the Maximum Endpoint Database Size.
 The default value for this field is 1024.

 If you use Tanium™ Trace, and there is a different Maximum Endpoint Database Size set in Trace, the larger setting will take effect.
 To avoid this scenario, it is best to set the same size in both Integrity Monitor and Trace.

 Choose one of the following settings for Auditd Raw Logging:

 - Disable raw logging on endpoints: disables writing logs to disk.
 Use this setting for improved event throughput and lower CPU usage.
 Be sure that you do not have other, non-Tanium processes that depend on reading raw audit logs.

 - Enable raw logging on endpoints: writes the raw logs to disk.
 This setting increases the audit log volume on the endpoint.

 - Do not change the logging settings on endpoints: audit log settings remain as-is on the endpoint.